Causal Sufficiency and Necessity Improves Chain-of-Thought Reasoning: Related Work

-\textbf{PNS Theory in CoT Reasoning.} Extending \citet{pearl2009causality}, we introduce Probability of Necessary and Sufficient causes (PNS) to CoT reasoning, applying PN and PS at the step level rather than the model level as in \citet{huyuk2024reasoning}.
-This enables causal pruning of redundant steps, producing minimal yet faithful CoTs.
-Our method is model-agnostic and offers a principled alternative to heuristic or compression-based approaches.
+\textbf{PNS Theory in CoT Reasoning.} Extending~\citet{pearl2009causality}, we introduce the Probability of Necessary and Sufficient causes (PNS) framework to CoT reasoning, applying PN and PS at the step level rather than the model level as in \citet{huyuk2024reasoning}.
+This enables causal pruning of redundant steps, yielding minimal yet faithful CoTs.
+Relatedly, \citet{NEURIPS2023_fc657b7f} formalize invariant learning through PNS estimation, offering a principled view of causal sufficiency and necessity in representation learning.
+Building on this foundation, recent work on LLM causal reasoning~\citep{jin2025large} extends similar principles to in-context learning.
+Our approach generalizes these insights to step-level reasoning dynamics, providing a model-agnostic and theoretically grounded alternative to heuristic compression methods.

+\textbf{Causal Necessity and Sufficiency in XAI.} Prior studies have leveraged causal necessity and sufficiency to explain model behavior.
+LENS~\citep{watson2021local} identifies necessary and sufficient output conditions; \citet{darwiche2023complete} compute sufficient reasons via Decision-DNNF circuits; \citet{mothilal2020explaining} generate diverse counterfactuals; \citet{beckers2022causal} formalize sufficiency-based explanations for fairness; and \citet{galhotra2021explaining} propose LEWIS, a probabilistic counterfactual method.
+Recent progress in causal representation learning~\citep{Yang_2021_CVPR, 10.1145/3459637.3482305} further explores disentanglement and invariance through structural causal models and counterfactual reasoning, demonstrating how causal principles enable robust and interpretable representations.
+Building on these ideas, our PNS evaluation extends necessity and sufficiency analysis to LLM reasoning chains, using counterfactual rollouts to assess the causal faithfulness of CoT traces and mitigate overthinking.